dalmo1991/superflexPy/doc/components.rst

 For example, if the element with identifier :code:`e1` has the parameter :code:`par1`, the name of the parameter becomes, at initialization, :code:`e1_par1`.
-When the element :code:`e1` is inserted into unit  :code:`u1`, the parameter name becomes :code:`u1_e1_par1`, and so on.
+If element :code:`e1` is inserted into unit :code:`u1`, the parameter name becomes :code:`u1_e1_par1`, and so on.

-In this way, every parameter and state of the model has its own unique identifier that can be used to change its value from any component of SuperflexPy.
+In this way, every parameter and state of the model has its own unique identifier that can be used to change its value from within any component of the model.

-Time variant parameters
+Time varying parameters
 ***********************

-In hydrological modelling, time variant parameters can be useful for representing seasonal phenomena or stochasticity.
+In hydrological modelling, time varying parameters can be useful for representing certain types of model variability, e.g., seasonal phenomena and/or stochasticity.

-SuperflexPy is designed to operate both with constant and time variant parameters.
-Parameters, in fact, can be either scalar float numbers or Numpy 1D arrays of the same length as the input fluxes.
-In the first case, the parameter will be interpreted as time constant, while, in the second case, the parameter will be considered as time variant and may have a different value for each time step.
+SuperflexPy can be used with both constant and time varying parameters.
+Parameters can be specified as either scalar float numbers or as Numpy 1D arrays of the same length as the input fluxes.
+In the first case, the parameter will be interpreted as time constant.
+In the second case, the parameter will be considered as time varying and may have a different value at each time step.

 .. _timestep:

 Length of the simulation
 ************************

-It has been decided to not have a parameter of the model fixing the length of the simulation (i.e. the number of time steps that needs to be run); this will be inferred at runtime from the length of the input fluxes that, for this reason, must all have the same length.
+In SuperflexPy, there is no model parameter controlling the length of the simulation.
+The number of model time steps that need to be run is determined automatically at runtime from the length of the input fluxes.
+For this reason, all input data time series must have the same length.

 Format of inputs and outputs
 ****************************

-Input and output fluxes of SuperflexPy components are represented using 1D Numpy arrays.
+The input and output fluxes of SuperflexPy components are represented using 1D Numpy arrays.

-For the inputs, regardless of the number of fluxes, the method :code:`set_input` takes a list of Numpy arrays (one array per flux); the order of the arrays inside the list is relevant and must follow the indications of the docstring of the method.
-All input fluxes must have the same length because the number of t ime steps in the model simulation is determined by the length of the input time series; see also :ref:`timestep`.
+For the inputs, regardless of the number of fluxes, the method :code:`set_input` takes a list of Numpy arrays (one array per flux).
+The order of arrays inside the list is relevant and must follow the indications of the docstring of the method.
+All input fluxes must have the same length because the number of time steps in the model simulation is determined by the length of the input time series; see also :ref:`timestep`.

-The outputs are also returned as a list of Numpy 1D arrays, from the :code:`get_output` method.
+The outputs are also returned as a list of Numpy 1D arrays, using the :code:`get_output` method.

-Only for the :ref:`connections`, whenever the number of upstream or downstream elements is different from one, the :code:`set_input` or the :code:`get_output` methods will use 2D lists of Numpy arrays: this solution is used to route fluxes between multiple elements.
+Note an important exception for :ref:`connections`, whenever the number of upstream or downstream elements is different from one, the :code:`set_input` or the :code:`get_output` methods will use 2D lists of Numpy arrays.
+This solution is used to route fluxes between multiple elements.